Landlord Duty to Mitigate Damages in Florida

 Pricing above market and calling it mitigation.
 Listing at $2,200 when comparable units rent for $1,900 isn't good faith.
 You're allowed to hold out for market—but "market" has to be defensible.
 Pull comps.
 If you're 15% high and get no applications, a court may find you didn't mitigate.

 Mixing up security deposit and mitigation.
 The security deposit is separate.
-You can apply it to unpaid rent or damages per FL 83.49, but that doesn't replace your obligation to mitigate when using Remedy 2.
+You can apply it to unpaid rent or damages under FL 83.49, but that doesn't replace your obligation to mitigate when using Remedy 2.
 The deposit is a credit against what the tenant owes; mitigation determines how much they owe in the first place.